 |4.
 Interpretation and relation to flowability of Carr index and Hausner Ratio|

 The Carr Index and the Hausner Ratio are both meant as being indicators of the flowability of bulk solids.
-The flowability of solids is complex and linked to many parameters, it is thus not always obvious to characterize the solid flowability thanks to the reduced set of data that Engineers usually have in hand during design or troubleshooting.
+The flowability of solids is complex and linked to many parameters, it is thus not always obvious to characterize the solid flowability with the few set of data that Engineers usually have in hand during design or troubleshooting.

 Both Carr and Hausner attempted just that : assuming that the compressibility of a solid is related to its flowability, they proposed to measure the bulk and tapped density of bulk materials and calculate a ratio in order to estimate how the material will flow.